pni-lab/connattractor/docs/01-paper.md

 :::{figure} figures/state_analysis.*
 :name: clinical-validity
-**Connectome-based Hopfield analysis as a sensitive tool for the study of clinical disorders.** <br><\br>
+**Connectome-based Hopfield analysis as a sensitive tool for the study of clinical disorders.** <br></br>
-We quantified attractor state activations in three clincal datasets (([studies 6, 7 and 8](#tab-samples)) as the individual-level mean activation of all time-frames belonging to the same attractor state.
+We quantified attractor state activations in three clinical datasets ([studies 6, 7 and 8](#tab-samples)) as the individual-level mean activation of all time-frames belonging to the same attractor state.
 CHNN analyses of attractor state activations revealed significant differences in all three datasets.
-**A** Comparison of individuals with autism spectrum disorder (ASD) and typically developing controls (TD) is characterized by **todo**.
+**A** Attractor state analysis of individuals with autism spectrum disorder (ASD) and typically developing controls (TD) captures alterations similar to those previously associated to ASD-related perceptual atypicalities as well as atypical integration of information about the “self” and the “other”.
-**B** The most prominent Schizophrenia (SCZ)-related differences (as compared to healthy controls (HC) are related to the activity of the internalalization-related subsystem. **todo** **C** Alzheimer's disease (AD) is characterized by altered activation in **todo** the subsystems for passive inference and internal context (both of which together host long-term memory processes, see {numref}`task-validity`F).
+**B** The most prominent Schizophrenia (SCZ)-related differences (as compared to healthy controls (HC) are related increased activity of the internal subsystem and increased visual activations on the basis of the attractor state associated with perception.
+**C** In Alzheimer's disease (AD), CHNN analysis revealed, among others, hyperactivity in the hippocampal formation (collateral sulcus) during perception, a commonly reported finding in AD. and internal context (both of which together host long-term memory processes, see {numref}`task-validity`F).
 All results are corrected for multiple comparisons across brain regions and attractor states (122*4 comparisons) with Bonferroni-correction.
 See Table **X** for detailed results.
 :::

 We found several significant differences in the mean attractor activation of patients as compared to the respective controls.

 ASD ({numref}`clinical-validity` left side) was found to be characterized by increased activity of the sensory-motor and middle cingular cortices during "action-execution" related states and increased visual and decreased sensory and auditory activity during "perception" states, likely reflecting the widely acknowledged, yet poorly understood, perceptual atypicalities in ASD {cite:p}`hadad2019perception`.
-ASD related changes in the internal-external axis were characterized by more involvement of the posterior cingulate, the precuneus, the nucleus accumbens, the dorsolateral prefrontal cortex (dlPFC), the cerebellum (Crus II and lobule VII) and inferior temporal regions in internalizing states (Table **X**).
+ASD related changes in the internal-external axis were characterized by more involvement of the posterior cingulate, the precuneus, the nucleus accumbens, the dorsolateral prefrontal cortex (dlPFC), the cerebellum (Crus II and lobule VII) and inferior temporal regions during activity of the internalizing subsystem (Table **X**).
 While similar, default mode network (DMN)-related changes have often been attributed to an atypical integration of information about the “self” and the “other”, a more detailed CHNN-analysis may help to further disentangle the specific nature of these changes.

-In SCZ, the most prominent differences were found on the internal-external axis, with elevated activity in several brain regions during brain activity on the basin of the internal subsystem and decreased activity in the external subsystem. ({numref}`clinical-validity`B, **table**). the active inference subsystem.
+In SCZ, the most prominent differences were found on the internal-external axis, with elevated activity in several brain regions during brain activity on the basin of the internal subsystem and decreased activity in the external subsystem. ({numref}`clinical-validity`B, Table **X**).
 These findings are in line with the notion that, in schizophrenia, the forward projections have decreased functional connectivity relative to the back projections, and this may reduce the effects of external bottom-up inputs from the world relative to internal top-down thought processes {cite:p}`rolls2021attractor`.

-In the AD vs. MCI comparison, we found significant differences in two of the four attractor activation maps ({numref}`clinical-validity`C, **table**), indicating changes in the resting state activity of subsystems for passive inference and internal context (both of which together host long-term memory processes, see {numref}`task-validity`F).
-At the regional level, differences are characterized by altered activation in the *dorsolateral prefrontal cortex (DLPFC) and the cerebellum*.
+On the axis of the perception-action subsystems, the main difference was found in the visual and sensorimotor cortices, concordant with the widespread notion of visual and sensory deficits in SCZ {cite:p}`javitt2009sensory; butler2008visual; adamek2022early`.

+In the AD vs. MCI comparison, we found decreased resting state activations in several regions, including the inferior parietal lobule (IPL) and primary visual cortex, likely a consequence of high levels of amyloid-ß reducing synaptic excitatory transmission, resulting in synaptic failure and neuronal hypoactivity {cite:p}`selkoe2002alzheimer`.
+A significant hyperactivity was found in the hippocampal formation (collateral sulcus) during perception states, which is a commonly reported finding in AD {cite:p}`aizenstein2015hippocampal; ewers2011neuroimaging` ({numref}`clinical-validity`C, **table**).
+Moreover, we found increased activity in supplementary motor cortex (SMA), an area that is known to display relatively little atrophy and hypomethabolism with AD and has previously brought into relation with the presevation of musical memories in AD {cite:p}`jacobsen2015musical`.

 :::{figure} figures/clinical_results_combined.svg
 :name: clinical-results-table
-**this is the title**
+**todo**

 :::

 # **Discussion**

+- Summary of findings
+- construct validity
+- despite the simplicity: striking performnace
+- why? (captures the essential mechanisms of which we only have noise measurements)
+- basic research perspectives: new view on brain dyanmics: rest vs. task = false dichotomy
+- basic research perspectives: generative model -> causal inference(?), mechanistic understanding (as opposed to correlational studies)
+- a common framework for interpretations: interpretaive schematic map of brain activation states
+- translational and clinical research perspectives: generative model for diseases, predicts brain activity, e.g. to optimize tretament strategies
+- practical utility: replicability, stability, tolerance to noise, self-healing, etc.
+- outlook: future directions, e.g., parameter fine tuning, more attractor states, higher-dimension projections, latent FC, extensions like HRF modelling, etc.

+# other potential topics:
+- why no HRF modelling (could be a possible extension, but it is also not part of the activity flow approach and we don't recosntruct time series, but rather activations)
+- is the connectome stationary?
+See arguments by the Cole-group.
+- why rs-fMRI connectome (could be latent-FC a'la McCormick, 2022)

 Regions of the brain engage in an ongoing exchange of information, leading to co-activations that are commonly known as functional connectivity.
 The quantity of information exchanged between brain regions is not uniform, but rather exhibits